-One factor that must be considered when determining a person's U.S. tax status is the number of days that person has been present in the U.S. So, if it is possible that you may spend or have spent significant time in the U.S, you may be considered a U.S. person.
-Because your account records indicate that you have a mailing address/permanent residence in the U.S. we need you to provide information to demonstrate that you have not spent significant time in the U.S. by asking if you meet the "Substantial Presence Test" described below.
+One factor that must be considered when determining a person's U.S. tax status is the number of days that person has been present in the U.S. If you have spent or intend to spend significant time in the U.S., you may be considered a U.S. person.
+As your account records indicate that you have a mailing address/permanent residence in the U.S. we need you to provide information to demonstrate that you have not spent significant time in the U.S. by asking if you meet the "Substantial Presence Test" described below.

-Subject to certain exceptions (see Appendix 2 of the form), a person is considered to be substantially present in the U.S. if he or she is:
+Subject to certain exceptions (see Appendix 2 of the form), a person is considered to be substantially present in the U.S. if he /she is:

 - 1. Physically present in the U.S. for at least 31 days during the current calendar year, and - 2.
 Physically present in the U.S. for at least 183 days during the 3 year period that includes the current calendar year and the 2 years immediately before that, counting: - a. all the days the individual was present in the U.S. in the current year, and - b.
 1/3 of the days the individual was present in the U.S. in the 1st year before the current year, and - c.
-1/6 of the days the individual was present in the U.S. in the 2nd year before the current year.
+1/6 of the days the individual was present in the U.S. in the 2nd year before the current year